 Students can make online changes to their class schedule only before they are officially registered.
 Schedule changes after official registration must be submitted to the Registrar on an Add/Drop form with their advisor's approval signature.
 Students who receive financial aid must meet with the Financial Aid Director to update their Financial Aid status.

 A student may not enroll in a course for which all prerequisites have not been satisfied.
 A student may not register for a class and its prerequisites in the same semester.
-For information on prerequisites and co-requisites, please see the course descriptions that follow the curriculum for each program.
-An "Incomplete" is not a passing grade, so any course for which a course with a pending "incomplete" is a prerequisite may not be taken.
+For information on prerequisites and co-requisites, please see the course descriptions in the Catalog.

 Add/Drop Period Procedures

 The Add/Drop Period closes at the end of the first week of the semester (7 calendar days).
 Students wishing to add or drop classes after registration closes must complete an Add/Drop form.
 The form can be located through the Student Portal.